Showing posts with label Raquel Welch. Show all posts

 WHAT I LOVE ABOUT THIS FILM

-The cast of the film is a real eye-catcher.
+The film's cast is a real eye-catcher.
 To have Joan Hackett, that darling of idiosyncratic vulnerability, in the same film with the magnificently constructed Raquel Welch, a surprisingly uncraggy Ian McShane, and the comically raucous Dyan Cannon, is quite a treat.
 But the star of The Last of Sheila is its twisty murder mystery plot and the cunning “game” motif that runs throughout the film.
 From the start, an atmosphere of narrative disequilibrium permeates every scene.

 Elaborate Clues Are Part of the Game